What is Prolotherapy?

 The first few treatments help us understand whether the treatment will work as there should be progressive improvement with each.

 There is the potential for no improvement in pain levels.
 For some people, prolotherapy will have little or no effect on pain levels.

 You should stop taking anti-inflammatories 2 weeks before the treatment.
 These include: Aspirin, Advil, and Aleve etc.

 For all treatments, we encourage you not to drive so bringing a driver or using alternative transportation are best.
 If you need anti-anxiety medication, alternative transporation is required.

 After prolotherapy you can continue all normal activities, but be careful not to overdo it.
 Physical therapy to support whole body conditioning is highly recommended as soon as possible and can increase the benefit of prolotherapy.

 A healthy, protein rich diet, and Vitamin C (500mg daily) may also improve your results.

 Cancellation and Refund Policy

-We must have 24 hours notice to cancel or reschedule your appointment.
-If less than 24 hours notice is provided, we will charge the full fee.
+We require 48 hours notice to cancel or reschedule your appointment.
+If less than 48 hours notice is provided, we will charge the full fee.